One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 5 Tips to Minimize Breast Lift Scars

-1. Follow your surgeon’s healing process guidelines.
+1. Follow your plastic surgeon’s healing process guidelines

 In other words, trust that the instructions for breast lift recovery given to you by your plastic surgeon are very important because they are.

-2. Limit sun exposure.
+2. Limit sun exposure

 Sunlight makes breast lift scars worse.
-Exposure to UV rays will darken scar tissue, and it can be difficult to reverse these effects.
+Exposure to UV rays will darken the scar tissue, and it can be difficult to reverse these effects.

-Therefore, if you must go out into the sun, always make sure your incision sites are covered — with both protective clothing and SPF lotion if necessary.
+Therefore, if you must go out into the sun, always make sure your incision sites are covered with both protective clothing and SPF lotion if necessary.

-3. Try silicone scar sheeting.
+3. Try silicone scar sheeting

 Silicone gel sheets can do amazing things for breast lift scars.
 Whether it’s located on the breast crease, outer areola, or lower breast pole (lollipop lift and anchor lift), every breast lift scar you have should benefit from silicone.